 That said, getting a deal done remains a very human (and therefore entertaining) process.
-There are some merger proxy.that detail the behind-the scenes-drama of major deals, but you don’t have to pull out your Kindle to get the scoop on how things played out for public deals; Much of the negotiation detail is presented in the surprisingly engaging “background of the merger” section of the
+There are some great books that detail the behind-the scenes-drama of major deals, but you don’t have to pull out your Kindle to get the scoop on how things played out for public deals; Much of the negotiation detail is presented in the surprisingly engaging “background of the merger” section of the merger proxy.

 Below is a behind-the-scenes look at the Microsoft-LinkedIn merger, courtesy of the LinkedIn merger proxy.

 Use the form below to download our free M&A E-Book:

 It all started on February 16, 2016, 4 months prior to the deal announcement, with the first formal discussion between the two companies.

 On that day, LinkedIn CEO Jeff Weiner met with Microsoft CEO Satya Nadella to discuss ways to enhance the ongoing commercial relationship between the companies.
 At the meeting, they discussed how the two companies could work together more closely, and the concept of a business combination was raised.
 This appears to have started LinkedIn’s exploration of a formal sales process.

 3 suitors have first dates with LinkedIn in February and March

 LinkedIn also began to entertain inquiries from 4 other potential suitors, which the proxy called “Parties, A, B, C and D.” The most serious other bidder was Party A, widely rumored in the press to be Salesforce.
 Parties B and D were rumored to be Google and Facebook, respectively.
 Party C remains unknown.
 To recap:

 - February 16, 2016: Linkedin CEO Jeffrey Weiner and Microsoft CEO Satya Nadella discuss a potential merger for the first time.